openspim/openspim.github.io/x-openspim_alignment.md

 Repeat step 4 to 6 on the second illumination axis until the left and right illumination beams are aligned and resemble the aligned beam depicted in Figure 9, B.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 11</span>&nbsp;
-Adjust the vertical gimbal mount adjuster knob (Figure 9, E, 2) to center the beam.
+Adjust the vertical gimbal mount adjuster knob (Number 2 in Figure 9, E) to center the beam.
 In this way both illumination paths are aligned and centered in the field of view until they overlap each other.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure9.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure9.png"></a>